vpetersson/redmine/README.md

 ** WORK IN PROGRESS **

 Unless you're a Rails-shop, chances are you don't want to pollute your server with a ton of Rails related dependencies caused by Redmine.
-Yet, Redmine is a great too, so you want to use it.
+Yet, [Redmine](http://www.redmine.org/) is a great too, so you want to use it.

-The solution is to put Redmine in a Docker container, and get the best of both worlds.
+One solution to this is to put Redmine in a [Docker](http://docker.io) container, and get the best of both worlds.

 This container is a full-blown Redmine installation running on Ubuntu 14.04 (with Apache and Passenger).